babinik/Cactus/README.md

 	</build>

 Configuration includes:
-*baseDirectory*    -  _(optional)_ Defaults ${project.basedir}
+`baseDirectory` _optional_
+Defaults `${project.basedir}`

+`jsBaseDirectory`  _required_
-*jsBaseDirectory*  -  _(required)_ Relative path from baseDirectory to the JavaScript/Css sources.
+Relative path from baseDirectory to the JavaScript/Css sources.

+`confingDirectory` _optional_
-*confingDirectory* -  _(optional)_ Path to the folder where is cactus.xml configuration file, by default it is the same as jsBaseDirectory
+Path to the folder where is cactus.xml configuration file, by default it is the same as jsBaseDirectory

+`outputDirectory`  _optional_
-*outputDirectory*  -  _(optional)_ Relative path from jsBaseDirectory to output directory for obfuscated/processed files.
-Defaults to the jsBaseDirectory.
-Directory should be existed.
+Relative path from jsBaseDirectory to output directory for obfuscated/processed files.
+Defaults to the jsBaseDirectory, the directory should exist.

+`mode` _optional_
-*mode*             -  _(optional)_ Mode PRODUCTION/DEBUG.
-Defaults to PRODUCTION, means it obfuscates all files.
-In DEBUG mode files only glued but aren't obfuscated.
+Mode PRODUCTION/DEBUG.
+Defaults to `PRODUCTION`, means it obfuscates all files.
+In `DEBUG` mode files only glued but aren't obfuscated.

-From this point you can try _mvn package_ to pack your project.
+From this point you can try `mvn package` to pack your project.

-Also cactus plugin can be used without project, all we need to create cactus.xml configuration file and being in the same folder (where cactus.xml is) run:
+Also cactus plugin can be used without project, all we need to create cactus.xml configuration file and being in the same folder (where _cactus.xml_ is) run:

 	mvn com.cactus:cactus-plugin:obfuscate

-## 2. Console tool
+#### Console tool

-Cactus console tool have the same purpose as cactus-plugin - obfuscate js files.
+Cactus console tool have the same purpose as cactus-plugin - obfuscate js/css files.
 Here we don't need to use maven.
-All we need is jvm (Java Virtual Machine).
+All we need is java installed.

+Before used tool, we need to build it:
+ - go to the cactus-tool module project_home_dir/cactus/cactus-tool
+ - run `mvn assembly:single`

+Now you got the assembled cli tool under the module/target folder.

 How to run it:
 1. create cactus.xml configuration file